miohtama/opsec/source/team/index.rst

 **The team members do not use third party devices for logging in?** Yes / No

-If the device comes from an untrusted party, it may contain keyloggers and other malware to record the user actions.
-Such devices include internet kiosks and other free terminals.
-The team members use only their own working devices for the work.
+If a device comes from an non-trusted party, it may contain keyloggers and other malware to record the user actions.
+Such devices include internet kiosks, school and library computers and other free terminals.

+The team members use only assigned devices for the work.
+Furthermore the devices should be sourced from a reputable vendor.

 Applies for: Everyone